 Jun/2019-May/2020: ggplot2 for nice charts; Good practice in writing code; Basic statistics within R; Accessing & downloading data from online DBs; Dealing with NGS data; Regular expression and pattern search; Phylogenetics analysis;Using the HPC at UoL; BLAST for sequence similarity search; 16S-based data for Microbiome Analyses;

 Keep an eye on your email inbox in order to receive calendar invites and/or updates on our weekly events through our LeedsOmics mailing list.
-If you're not subscribed, please do so through this link (you must do it through our University internet connection).
+If you're not subscribed, please do so through this link (you must be logged in at the office365 with your University credentials).

 Please feel free to drop us an email anytime with more suggestions on topics to be covered (email@example.com).